-In December 2019, the Methodology for Budget Inspection Work40 was adopted in order to ensure proper and uniform conduct and operation of the Budget Inspectorate of the MoF, the Budget Inspection Service of the autonomous province and the Budget Inspection Services of LSG units.
+In December 2019, the Methodology for Budget Inspection Work was adopted in order to ensure proper and uniform conduct and operation of the Budget Inspectorate of the MoF, the Budget Inspection Service of the autonomous province and the Budget Inspection Services of LSG units.
 The Methodology governs in detail the objectives, scope, content, manner and conditions of performing budget inspection tasks, the rights and obligations of inspected entities, the tasks performed and procedural actions carried out by budget inspectors as authorised budget inspection officers, and the measures they take.

 In 2019, the trend of shortening the duration of public procurement procedures continued, while the share of discontinued procedures remained the same compared to the same period of the previous year.
-The share of the negotiated procedure without calls for proposals was 3%, which corresponds to the trend started in 2014.
+The share of the negotiated procedure without calls for proposals was 4%, which corresponds to the trend started in 2014.

-The Public Procurement Law (PPL)41 was adopted to encourage the participation of small and medium-sized enterprises in public procurement procedures and to ensure better protection of rights in these procedures.
+The Public Procurement Law (PPL)42 was adopted to encourage the participation of small and medium-sized enterprises in public procurement procedures and to ensure better protection of rights in these procedures.

 The legal prerequisite is in place for the Public Procurement Portal to the conduct public procurement procedure electronically, which should ensure greater transparency and efficiency of the procedure.
 The number of visits to the Public Procurement Portal at http://portal.ujn.gov. rs/ continued to rise, which indicates how important it is for contracting authorities and bidders.
 The PPO, together with other institutions, continued its participation in the implementation of the Open Data project with the aim of making the information available to the public in a format which is computer-readable and processable.
-The data in CSV format are published on the Public Procurement Portal on a daily basis.

 In the reporting period, framework agreements went on being used more and more.
-In the first half of 2019, over 17,000 contracts were concluded on the basis of such agreements.
+In 2019, 37.149 contracts were concluded on the basis of such agreements.